Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 Integrations

-QuickBooks Online payroll integrates with its accounting software, helping you manage business finances and payroll from a unified platform.
-You can also integrate the platform with QuickBooks’ time-tracking system, but this is available only on premium plans.
+QuickBooks Online payroll integrates with its accounting software, helping you manage business finances and payroll from a single platform.
+The app also integrates with Connecteam for timesheet review and payroll accuracy.

 Pros